Hybrid Querying Over Relational Databases and Large Language Models: Evaluation

-In this subsection, we report and analyze the EX scores.
+In this subsection, we report and analyze the EX scores and the generated data factuality using F1 score.

-\introparagraph{Zero Shot.} As shown in Table~\ref{tab:zeroEX}, GPT-4 Turbo achieves 31.6\% accuracy on the proposed SWAN benchmark, surpassing GPT-3.5 Turbo by 7.4\%.
-One of the main challenges in generating data entries with zero-shot prompts is the data extraction process.
-Despite specifying the number of fields to be returned in a single row, LLMs sometimes provide too few or too many fields and may occasionally include one or two question marks unchanged in the output.
-Moreover, we can observe from Table~\ref{tab:zeroEX} that for the California Schools and the European Football databases, the GPT-4 Turbo model achieved the same execution accuracy as the GPT-3.5 Turbo model.
-Since many queries contain a limit clause (users often only want to retrieve the top results), generating more accurate content for irrelevant entries does not necessarily lead to improvements in query execution accuracy.
-This observation motivated us to further examine the data factuality F1 scores.
+\introparagraph{Zero Shot.} As shown in Table~\ref{hqdlEX}, in terms of overall accuracy over all databases using 0-Shot demonstrations, GPT-4 Turbo achieves 31.6\% accuracy on the proposed SWAN benchmark, surpassing GPT-3.5 Turbo by 7.4\%.
+One major challenge in using zero-shot prompts to generate data entries lies in ensuring that the output format is consistent, as this significantly impacts the ease of data extraction.
+Despite specifying the number of fields need to be returned in the input prompt, LLMs sometimes return too few or too many fields and may occasionally return an empty string for a field.
+Moreover, we can observe from Table~\ref{hqdlEX} that for the California Schools database, GPT-4 Turbo achieved the same execution accuracy as GPT-3.5 Turbo.
+Questions in the California Schools frequently ask for the top schools.
+Consequently, queries answering these questions often include a LIMIT clause to retrieve only the top results.
+Hence, generating more accurate content for irrelevant entries does not necessarily lead to improvements in query execution accuracy.
+This observation motivated us to further examine the data factuality using F1 scores.